 - For aesthetic purposes, peel your carrots; you will appreciate the bright orange color.

-- Slice the corned beef against the grain, as this produces the most tender pieces that do not fall apart.
+- Slice the corned beef against the grain, producing the most tender pieces that do not fall apart.

 Storage and Reheat